 For now let’s start at the top, or in the case of your closet, the back.

-How to Create Your First Capsule Wardrobe
+How to Build A Capsule Wardrobe Step-By-Step

 1.)
 De-Clutter Your Closet

 After I finished, I wrote about my experience and how in the end, it actually made me a better dresser.